philoL/csc120-summer-2019-assignments/week-1/long-problems/word_search.md

 You can use the file [WORDS](https://github.com/philoL/csc120-summer-2019-assignments/blob/master/week-1/long-problems/WORDS.txt), which is a list of about 45,000 words, to test your program.
 However, note that we may also use other word-lists, which may be bigger or smaller than this list, when testing your code.
 You should test your code using your own word-lists, which can be bigger or smaller than this list and whose words that may or may not be real English words.

 ## Output format
 The words you find should be printed one to a line without any extra whitespace.
-The order in which they are printed does not matter.
+The order should be in alphabetical oder.

 ## Development Strategy